-The post How to begin your research paper appeared first on Peter McGraw.
+The post How to check your hotel room for bed bugs appeared first on Peter McGraw.

-The post A professor walks into a MOOC… appeared first on Peter McGraw.
+The post Why are haunted houses funny? appeared first on Peter McGraw.

 Dr. Peter McGraw discusses his research about preventing terrorist acts, how the U.S. government acts and how the public responds.
 McGraw spoke with NPR's Shankar Vedantam on All Things Considered on Aug.
 31, 2011, about this topic.